CodinGame/Contribute-Help/pages/community/article.md

 ## Blog Article <a name="blog"/>

 _[Edit 2021/05/28] Updates on the CodinGame's blog are currently paused.
-To contribute an article on CodinGame, use [Tech.io](/types/article.md#playground)_
+To contribute an article on CodinGame, please use [Tech.io](/types/article.md#playground)_

 The [CodinGame's blog](https://www.codingame.com/blog/) is a community blog in the sense that articles are written by both CodinGame and CodinGamers.